 offered more features and a better overall design.

 is super light weight and compressible, but is slightly less durable than other synthetic fabric; it will likely lose around 20% of its warmth when you hit the five-year use mark.

 When we did our untreated down versus non-treated down comparisons, there was a minimal amount of difference in water-resistance and drying times.
 In our testing, all of the synthetic fabrics were more water resistant and offered far quicker drying times, drying in about 20% of the time as treated hydrophobic down bags that we tested (during our complete soaking test).

 is probably the best summertime 3-season backpacking synthetic bag we have seen.
 Each tester who used the bag absolutely applauded how light and compact it was for a synthetic bag.
 We remain amazed by its low weight and fantastic packed size, as it's comparable to average and slightly above average down bags in many ways.
-If you want a warmer bag to use regularly around 30°F and below, we'd go for The North Face Cats Meow
+If you want a warmer bag to use regularly around 30°F and below, we'd go for Hyper Cat

 Value and the Bottom Line

 is comparable in weight and packed size to that of many down bags with 700+ or lower down fill power.
-That said, it is also comparable in price to many of those bags and it wont last as long, because synthetic fibers break down far quicker (than down), losing their warmth.
+That said, it is also comparable in price to many of those bags and it likely won't last as long, because synthetic fibers break down far quicker (than down), losing their warmth.
 If you want a synthetic bag for the climate you're traveling in, support ethical animal rights, or have allergies to down, and you want one of the highest performing synthetic bags out there, then the Spark